TheShonuff/100-days-of-code/log.md

  **Thoughts** Getting more comfortable with React Class components.
 I'm seeing that functional components are better but I'm not sure how to pivot out of the hole I'm already in....

- ### Day 16: May11th, 2022
+ ### Day 16: May 11th, 2022

- **Today's Progress**: No realy progress today.
+ **Today's Progress**: No real progress today.
 I had a final exam that took up a lot of time.
 I spent the rest of my time researching how to toggle light/dark mode in the Application and didn't come up with any good solutions.
 I tried to install Tailwind CSS but I got a ESline error and I ran out of time debugging the issue.
 I suspect using Tailwind this late in the styling game isn't a great idea.
 I need to figure out how to toggle between themes so other way.

  **Thoughts**: FUCK CSS... seriously.

+ ### Day 17: May 12th, 2022

+ **Today's Progress"** Started project CIS implementation today.
+Created the frontend and backend project.
+I installed mongo, express and seeded the database.
+I successfully posted a get request and received a json response.
+Will work more on the backend before tackling the frontend of the project.
+On the Github user search app.
+I failed to get the media queries to work correctly.
+My iphone doesn't seem to load the right media query but it looks fantastic in the Firefox testing port.
+Fuck CSS

+ **Thoughts**: excited about project TIS.
+Will not touch front end stuff until I finish the github user search app and have most of the back end get requests done.
+I need to also work on a admin page to input data into the data base.